-

 Expert Ask-Me-Anything: AI, Risk & Regulation

-Focus Areas: AI risk and security, regulatory complexity (SEC, NYDFS, DORA), board-level communication, and building resilient cyber teams.
+Speakers respond in real time to questions on AI risk and security, regulatory challenges (SEC, NYDFS, DORA), board-level communication, and building resilient cyber teams.

 Moderator: Alexander Abramov, Head of Information Risk -Financial Services